AlternativeFFFF/Alt-F4/submissions/Complexity Corner 4/Complexity Corner 4.md

 ### What results can they give?

 Most people see beacons as a megabase tool, and it's true, they are very effective at improving performance, or UPS (**U**pdates **P**er **S**econd).
 With faster machines, you need fewer of them, and fewer things moving means your computer can handle bigger factories.
-Improving UPS is far from they only thing they do, though.
+Improving UPS is far from the only thing they do, though.

-[Image: beacons]
+{% include image.html src='https://media.alt-f4.blog/ALTF4/29/beacons.jpg' alt='Beacons surrounding an assembler and vica versa.' %}

 The two best ways to use a beacon are to surround one beacon with buildings, or to surround one building with beacons.
 The first case is good for making those expensive tier 3 modules do more work per module (as much as four modules worth of work), and the second case is for pushing a building far beyond its normal capacity.
 With speed modules in and around an Assembly Machine 3, the speed of the building is 2.6x as fast as it would be without beacons, and 8x as fast as with no modules at all.